Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Numerical Experiments

-The numerical experiments are structured into three distinct sections: the case test, the sensitivity test, and the comparison test.
+The numerical experiments are structured into three parts: the case test, the sensitivity test, and the comparison test.
 The case test is designed to demonstrate the implementation of our proposed approach and provide an interpretable explanation of the case results.
 The sensitivity test assesses the effect of parameter variations on the outcomes.
-The comparison test contrasts the results with those obtained using other mainstream benchmarking MADM methods.
+The comparison test contrasts the results with the original OPA model to assess the effects of the extensions on the outcomes.